evanmeeks/chatgpt-wordsmith/README.md

 ## 🔧 Cutting-Edge Features:

-- **Professional-Grade Editor Integration:** Experience the power of Microsoft's Monaco Editor, the same engine behind Visual Studio Code, now seamlessly integrated into ChatGPT.
+- **Professional-Grade Editor Integration:** Runs on the the power of the [Microsoft's Monaco Editor](https://github.com/microsoft/monaco-editor) the editing engine inside [Visual Studio Code](https://github.com/microsoft/vscode), now seamlessly integrated into ChatGPT.
 Enjoy a familiar, feature-rich editing environment that takes your prompt crafting to the next level.
 - **Context-Aware Adjustments:** Automatically fine-tune prompts based on conversation context, ensuring coherence and relevance.